Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/thrustAlongVelocityVector.rst

   simulation.addBodies(Sun,Earth,Moon,vehicle);

-Now we need to specify the accelerations acting on :literal:`asterix`:
+Now we need to specify the accelerations acting on :literal:`vehicle`:

 .. code-block:: matlab